spigell/pulumi-hcloud-kube-hetzner/pulumi-templates/go/library/README.md

 **That's it!
 Now you can use pulumi commands like `up` or `preview`.**

 ### Outputs
 The program sends outputs via map called `phkh`.
-The one can get outputs using command `pulumi stack output --show-secrets -j pkhk`.
+The one can get outputs using command `pulumi stack output --show-secrets -j phkh`.

 The YAML state file will be created as well.
 It is used by the program for internal purposes.
 If you use some VCS, like git, you should store this file along with your configuration.